 24 and 48 hpi, viral replication was assessed based on the expression of mKate2, using both an imager or with the well-scan mode in the microplate reader.

 Fig. 2 shows an overview of the obtained data from the antiviral assay with well-scans derived from the CLARIOstar Plus in direct comparison to an image captured using the Celigo imager.
 Virus infected cells were treated with and without antiviral drugs and read at 24 and 48 hpi.

 The direct comparison clearly conﬁrms the overlap in signal of the images and the well-scans from CLARIOstar Plus.
 Thereby, the high comparability of the differentially collected data sets for the evaluation of the antiviral assay is apparent.

 The graph below (ﬁg.
 3) shows the quantitative comparison of obtained data from the antiviral assay generated with the CLARIOstar Plus to those generated with the imager.
-These results represent the average of three independent data sets and conﬁrm the high comparability of the results generated with both methods.
+These results represent the average of three independent data sets normalised to the DMSO control and confirm the high comparability of the results generated with both methods.

 BMG LABTECH’s CLARIOstar Plus reliably detects the intracellular expression of viral red ﬂuorescent protein and thereby the virus replication in cells.
 The high comparability with data from an imager underlines the excellent suitability of the well-scan mode for use in antiviral assays.

 - Smither, S. J., Lear-Rooney, C., Biggins, J., Pettitt, J., Lever, M. S., & Olinger, G. G. (2013).
 Comparison of the plaque assay and 50% tissue culture infectious dose assay as methods for measuring ﬁ lovirus infectivity.
 Journal of Virological Methods, 193(2), 565–571.